wumm-project/Leipzig-Seminar/Summerterm-2021/Lecture/README.md

 * Importance of shared conceptual worlds for well-ordered cohabitation
 * Fiction as a form of abbreviated speaking about a social normality

-## June 24: Storytelling, conceptualisation, information and language
+## July 1: Storytelling, conceptualisation, information and language

 __Literature__:
 * Helmut Klemm (2003).
 Ein großes Elend.
 Informatik-Spektrum 26, S. 267–273.